magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

   wp_demo_2/wp/webport:   # the internal gateway exposed by the Wordpress breed
     weight: 100%          # all traffic will be sent here
 ```
 The new gateway will be listed under the GATEWAYS tab and you can access your second Wordpress site on the newly exposed 9060 port (the old Wordpress site will still be available at port 9050).
 Complete this second Wordpress installation and make some changes to the site - select a different theme or add some content to help you easily tell the two deployments apart.

+### Use a gateway to distribute incoming traffic
 Well that was fun, but Vamp can do so much more!
 We can use our deployments to demonstrate some of Vamp's traffic distribution features and show how these can be used to run a canary release.

-### Use a gateway to distribute incoming traffic
 Vamp distributes traffic between services at shared gateways.
 If our Wordpress services had been running in the same deployment and cluster with a shared internal gateway, we could have  used the WEIGHT slider in the DEPLOYMENTS section of the Vamp UI to distribute traffic between them.
-As we are working with two separate deployments, we need to create a shared external gateway that can distribute the traffic for us.
+As we are working with two separate deployments, we need to create a shared external gateway that to distribute the traffic.
 This is much the same as exposing a simple gateway, only this time we will add two routes and use the `weight` setting to split traffic between them.
 You can add as many routes as you like to a gateway, just remember that _the total weight must always add up to 100%_.

 1. Go to the GATEWAYS tab in the Vamp UI
 * Click ADD (top right)